• Subscribe

 Krista Torralva

-Krista Torralva is a regular contributor to The Texas Lawbook.
+Krista Torralva covers pro bono, public service, and diversity for the Texas Lawbook Foundation and The Texas Lawbook.
 Previously, she covered courts for The Dallas Morning News.
 Krista has spent the bulk of her decade-plus-long career covering criminal courts in Texas and Florida.
 Her reporting includes the high profile federal terrorism trial against the Pulse nightclub shooter’s widow in Orlando, which ended in a rare acquittal.
 Her civil courts coverage has included the long-winding Texas voter ID lawsuit, legal battles over local Covid-19 mandates and school board disputes.
 Krista's work has been recognized by the State Bar of Texas' Gavel Awards, the Texas Association Press Managing Editors, the National Headliner Awards program and various local chapters of the Society of Professional Journalists.

 The daughter of a Naval officer, Krista grew up traveling every few years but calls Corpus Christi home and talks about the Texas Gulf Coast every chance she gets.
 She lives in Dallas’ North Oak Cliff with her husband, Fares Sabawi.